How I Use chmod to Stop AI Agents from Cheating on My Tests

 : The date the job was postedlink

-: Whether we have applied for the job
+: A flag to track whether we’ve applied for the job

 import sqlite3